How to Build a Great Website in 2020

 Who should build their own website?

-Know your limitations and the limitations of any website building guide.
-It takes a little time for even a experienced site builder to plan, design, and build a new website.
-If you've never done it before, then it will take longer for you to do it.
-Think about the course you're setting for yourself.
+Anyone can build their own website but it helps to know your limitations and the limitations of any website building guide.
+It takes some time even for someone with experience to plan, design, and build a new website.
+If you've never done it before, then it's probably going to take longer for you to do it.
+Think about the course you're setting for yourself before you begin.

-This guide is for you if you're already pretty comfortable working with WordPress and aren't frozen with fear at the idea of setting up your own site and maintaining it after it's built.
-Once you're comfortable with building a WordPress site, you'll likely find that it in terms of flexibility it blows away even the best website builders.
+Once you're comfortable with building a WordPress site, you'll likely find that it in terms of functionality and flexibility it blows away even the best website builders.

 Almost every guide like this starts off all wrong.